Deploy

 traefik-public:

 This is ready to be deployed to services like Render using their Redis (Render Key Value) store.
-You can set the redis server url with the REDIS_URL
+You can set the redis server url with the REDIS_URL environment variable.
+The default value is redis://redis:6379.

-The server listens on the PORT
+The server listens on the PORT environment variable and installs/starts normally.

 npm install

-, comment out the redis lines, and uncomment the node-cache lines.
+npm startTo use without redis, install node-cache, comment out the redis lines, and uncomment the node-cache lines.

 API Keys